LearnTeachCode/intro-javascript-class/week-1/1-3-homework-part1-review.md

 ## Setup

-You'll be using one Glitch project for all of the practice challenges below.

   1. **Remix the official Glitch web page starter template: https://glitch.com/edit/#!/hello-webpage**

   > See our [intro to Glitch video](https://github.com/LearnTeachCode/intro-javascript-class/blob/march-2018/week-1/1-1-initial-tools-intro.md#113-intro-to-glitch) if you need a refresher!